innolitics/n2y/README.md

 Any code block whose caption begins with "{=language}" will be made into a raw block for pandoc to parse.
 This is useful if you need to drop into Raw HTML or other formats.
 See [the pandoc documentation](https://pandoc.org/MANUAL.html#generic-raw-attribute) for more details on the raw code blocks.

+### Mermaid Fenced Code Blocks

+Adds support for generating mermaid diagrams from codeblocks with the "mermaid" language, as supported in the Notion UI.

+This plugin assumes that the `mmdc` mermaid commandline tool is available, and will throw an exception if it is not.

+If there are errors with the mermaid syntax, it is treated as a normal codeblock and the warning is logged.

 ## Architecture

 N2y's architecture is divided into four main steps: